The Rock (film): Plot

 Mason works together with Goodspeed to disable twelve rockets and kill several Marines.
 After Hummel threatens to execute a hostage, Mason surrenders to stall him while Goodspeed disables another rocket before also being captured.
-They escape from their cells, but Mason, having assessed Hummel as a soldier who doesn't kill innocents, leaves, with Goodspeed continuing on his own.
-Caught and held at gunpoint, Goodspeed is forced to surrender, but Mason saves him, convinced that Goodspeed's unborn child needs its father.
+They escape from their cells, but Mason, having assessed Hummel as a man of honor who has no intention of killing innocents, leaves, with Goodspeed continuing on his own.
+Goodspeed is caught and held at gunpoint, but Mason saves him, convinced that Goodspeed's unborn child needs its father.

-As the ransom deadline passes, Frye and Darrow pressure Hummel into firing a rocket, but he redirects it to detonate in the sea.
+As the deadline passes, Frye and Darrow pressure Hummel into firing a rocket, but he redirects it to detonate in the sea.
 Hummel explains the rockets were a bluff and that he never intended to kill anyone.
-Realizing they will not be paid, Frye and Darrow convince the remaining soldiers to mutiny against Hummel and Baxter.
-Baxter is killed and Hummel is mortally wounded but tells Goodspeed the location of the last rocket.
+Realizing they will not be paid, Frye and Darrow convince the remaining Marines to mutiny against Hummel and Baxter.
+Baxter is killed, and Hummel is mortally wounded, but he tells Goodspeed the location of the last rocket.

-With the SEALs dead, the government attempts to launch a secondary measure: an airstrike aimed at destroying Alcatraz with experimental thermite plasma bombs, which will neutralize the gas but kill everyone on the island.
-Goodspeed and Mason kill the remaining Marines before Goodspeed launches green flares, a signal that the attack be aborted.
-However, one of the bombs was already dropped at the back of the island.
-The blast throws Goodspeed into the bay, but Mason saves him from drowning.
+With the team assumed dead, the government initiates a backup launch measure: an airstrike aimed at destroying Alcatraz with experimental thermite plasma bombs, which will neutralize the gas but kill everyone on the island.
+Goodspeed and Mason kill the remaining Marines before Goodspeed launches green flares, a signal for the attack to be aborted; one of the bombs is already dropped at the back of the island, and the blast throws Goodspeed into the bay, but Mason saves him.

 Goodspeed confirms the mission's success to Womack but claims Mason was killed in the explosion before telling Mason that Womack shredded his pardon.
-The pair part ways amicably, with Goodspeed telling Mason the location of fake papers and money.
-Mason suggests Goodspeed attend a church in Kansas where he kept the microfilm.
-Sometime later, Goodspeed and his newly wedded wife, Carla, recover the microfilm from the church.
+The pair part ways amicably, with Goodspeed telling Mason where clothes and money are at the hotel.
+Mason suggests that Goodspeed visit a church in Kansas where he kept the microfilm.
+Sometime later, a newly wedded Goodspeed and Carla recover the microfilm from the church.